 - Application performance can be increased without the need for WAN upgrades.

-Each vEdge router supports up to eight TLOCs, allowing a single vEdge router to connect to up to eightdifferent WAN networks.
+Each vEdge router supports up to seven TLOCs, allowing a single vEdge router to connect to up to seven different WAN networks.
 This capability allows path customization for application traffic that has different needs in terms of packet loss and latency.

 Components of Application-Aware Routing